Rev. Chris Wogaman

 Best meal you've ever eaten?

 I was born and raised in East Grand Forks, MN, attended high school there, and started a lifelong romance with the piano, which got me through my teenage years in pretty good shape.
 In college, I was an Aristotelian agnostic, believing in an "immovable mover" of the universe, but not a creator God.
 I studied Classics, philosophy, music theory, and much more.
 Later, I was a student at the Yale Divinity School/Institute of Sacred Music, where I earned my Masters of Divinity degree, and PLTS in Berkeley, for my Lutheran seminary year.
-Travel, experience, food, music, and conversation with a wide variety of people have all shaped my life, from living in Germany, briefly, to traveling in Morocco during Ramadan, to living and later doing my ELCA pastoral internship in New York City, to living in an Episcopal monastery for a time, to doing creative work at Holden Village, to singing with the Twin Cities Gay Men's Chorus for 6 seasons, and much more.
-I currently (Summer 2014) live in Minneapolis, MN.
+Travel, experience, food, music, and conversation with a wide variety of people have all shaped my life, from living in Germany, briefly, to traveling in Morocco during Ramadan, to living and later doing my ELCA pastoral internship in New York City, to living in an Episcopal monastery for a time, to doing creative work at Holden Village, to singing with the Twin Cities Gay Men's Chorus for 7 seasons, and much more.
+I currently (Summer 2017) live in Homewood, IL, and am pastor of Trinity Lutheran Church in Park Forest, IL.

 Did you always want to be clergy?

 Always, no. But some have told me that they saw it in my in my early years through the questions I asked in Sunday School.
 I came to the Lutheran church through searching for a piano when I lived in New York, while I was still mainly an agnostic.
 Our Saviour's Atonement Lutheran Church let me use their exquisite piano in exchange for playing for a service, and the rest is history.
-A vibrant call dream at Princeton Theological Seminary, where I had gone to visit retired professor Dr. Bruce Metzger, put me on the path to seminary and has kept me for nearly 15 years of preparation, education, and waiting for call.
+A vibrant call dream at Princeton Theological Seminary, where I had gone to visit retired professor Dr. Bruce Metzger, put me on the path to seminary and has kept me for nearly 15 years of preparation, education, waiting for call, and now, finally a call!
 Ask me about this dream sometime.